thinknathan/node-simple-pixelate/README.md

   - Purpose: Scales the image up or down by a factor.
   - Use Case: Allows you to resize images to a desired scale, useful for adjusting image dimensions.

+- `afterScale` (-a):

+  - Purpose: Rescales the image up or down by this factor, as the last step.
+  - Use Case: Allows you to resize the final image up, creating a blocky look that may be more pleasing than using `pixelSize`.

 - `contrast` (-x):

   - Purpose: Adjusts contrast by a value between -1 and +1.